-Congestive Heart Failure - in company sponsored clinical trials, congestive heart failure was reported as an adverse event in 1.9% of patients treated with sorafenib (N=2276).
-In study 11213 (RCC) adverse events consistent with congestive heart failure were reported 1.7% of those treated with sorafenib and 0.7% receiving placebo.
-In study 100554 (HCC), 0.99% of those treated with sorafenib and in 1.1% receiving placebo were reported with these events.
+In company sponsored clinical trials congestive heart failure was reported as an adverse event in 1.9% of patients treated with sorafenib (N= 2276).
+In study 11213 (RCC) adverse events consistent with congestive heart failure were reported in 1.7% of patients treated with sorafenib and 0.7% receiving placebo.
+In study 100554 (HCC), 0.99% of those treated with sorafenib and 1.1% receiving placebo were reported with these events.